YeriAddict/iris-recognition/README.md

 Process:

-- Estimate the Pupil Center: Approximate the pupil coordinates by processing a small region around the center.
+- Estimate the Pupil Center: Approximated the pupil coordinates by processing a small region around the center.

-- Refinement: Adaptive thresholding using Otsu's methods is applied to refine the location of the pupil center using the centroid of the binary mask.
+- Refinement: Applied adaptive thresholding using Otsu's methods to refine the location of the pupil center using the centroid of the binary mask.

-- Iris Boundary Detection: Uses Canny edge detection and the Hough Circle Transform to detect circular iris boundaries.
+- Iris Boundary Detection: Used Canny edge detection and the Hough Circle Transform to detect circular iris boundaries.

 2. Iris Normalization (IrisNormalization.py)

-Objective: Normalizes the localized iris into a rectangular image for consistent feature extraction.
+Objective: Normalize the localized iris into a rectangular image for consistent feature extraction.

-Process: The iris region is unwrapped using polar coordinates by generates the radial and angular coordinates and grids of shape MxN, computing the inner and outer boundaries of the iris, and remapping the original image to the normalized coordinates, which results in a consistent rectangular iris image of size MxN.
+Process: The iris region is unwrapped using polar coordinates by generates the radial and angular coordinates and grids of shape M x N (64 x 512), computing the inner and outer boundaries of the iris, and remapping the original image to the normalized coordinates, which results in a consistent rectangular iris image of size M x N (64 x 512).

 3. Image Enhancement (ImageEnhancement.py)